“Six Strings and me are going to travel the world together,” said 11-year-old Lyric Lark from a taxicab backseat.

-“God, please let my guitar pass into the right hands after I die,” Reed whispered on his death bed.
+“God, please help my guitar pass into the right hands after I die,” Reed whispered on his death bed.

 “Let this guitar bless everyone who touches it, and let my music live on through its six strings,” he said.

-Then, the New York City cab driver with Lyric inside stopped outside the prestigious Brooklyn Music School.
+Then, the New York City taxicab driver with Lyric inside stopped outside the prestigious Brooklyn Music School.

 “Next time you see me I’ll be playing at Carnegie Hall,” Lyric said, slamming the car door shut.